checkly/terraform-provider-checkly/docs/resources/checkly_check.md

 * `ssl_check` (Optional) Determines if the SSL certificate should be validated for expiry.
 Possible values `true`, and `false`.
 * `should_fail` (Optional) Allows to invert the behaviour of when a check is considered to fail.
 Allows for validating error status like 404.
 Possible values `true`, and `false`.
 * `locations` (Optional) An array of one or more data center locations where to run the this check.
 Defaults to["us-east-1"].
-* `script` (Optional) A valid piece of Node.js javascript code describing a browser interaction with the Puppeteer framework or a terraform reference to an external javascript file.
+* `script` (Optional) A valid piece of Node.js javascript code describing a browser interaction with the Puppeteer/Playwright framework or a reference to an external javascript file.
 * `environment_variables` (Optional) Key/value pairs for setting environment variables during check execution.
 These are only relevant for Browser checks.
 Use global environment variables whenever possible.
 * `Tags` (Optional) A list of Tags for organizing and filtering checks.
 * `setup_snippet_id` (Optional) An ID reference to a snippet to use in the setup phase of an API check.